 - Connect the electricity (I suggest you use a surge protector and check if everything is good) and plug your RV cable into the surge protector.
-Flip the breaker.
+Flip the breaker (watch the video below).

 - Turn on the propane if it was turned off during the drive.

 - Attach your sewage hose onto the waste-water outlet.
-Use a hose support for the black water.
+Use hose support for the black water.

-- Keep the valves closed, drain your tanks every 2-3 days (depending on usage).
+- Keep the valves closed until you drain.
+Drain your tanks every 2-3 days (depending on usage).
 Always open the black tank (toilet tank) valve first, then the grey water tank valve (sink tank).
 Doing this will clean out the hose with the grey water tank water.